 “No, thanks.
 I’m just enjoying the night miss“, I respond back.
 She apologizes for disturbing and walks 20 yards to another car.
 Tap, tap, knock.
 This time she gets in.

 When the going gets tough, we need to do things, almost anything we can to survive.
 I’ll don my old McDonald’s purple and black for minimum wage if I have to in order to may the mortgage.
-Maybe they’ll promote me to manager and pay me $10/hour if I work hard enough.
-Or maybe I’ll be a male gigolo for $100/hour instead since one can only flip too many burgers before carpel tunnel sets in.
+Maybe they’ll promote me to manager and pay me $13/hour if I work hard enough.
+Or maybe I’ll be a male gigolo for $100/hour instead.
+One can only flip so many burgers before carpel tunnel sets in.

 Sam @ Financial Samurai – “Slicing Through Money’s Mysteries”